 The microbiome is needed for a number of important functions, such as metabolising indigestible compounds and essential nutrients, defending against opportunistic pathogens and contributing to the development of the intestinal structure.
 Opportunistic pathogens, or “bad” microorganisms, elicit immune system reactions that cause tissue damage during infection, which leads to disease.
 The microbiome is needed to exert anti-inflammatory responses against these opportunistic pathogens to reduce the risk of chronic disease.

-At the same time, the microbiome also enhances the symbiotic bacterial species that are beneficial for the gut.
+At the same time, the microbiome enhances the symbiotic bacterial species that are beneficial for the gut.
 Autoimmunity occurs when there is a lack of balance within the microbiome and it can no longer tell the difference between opportunistic microorganisms and beneficial ones.
-This causes the immune system to attack itself, causing inflammation and tissue damage.
+This causes the immune system to attack itself, leading to inflammation and tissue damage.
 This is the case in the autoimmune conditions Crohn’s disease and ulcerative colitis, which occur when there is a shift in the regulated immune responses in the gut by too many pro-inflammatory cytokines, or bad pathogens.

 How to Achieve Natural Immunity and Restore Your Microbiome